Battle of Halle: Military

-Napoleon became convinced that his enemies lay near Erfurt, so he ordered his batallion carré to make a left wheel on 12 October.
+Napoleon became convinced that his enemies lay near Erfurt, so he ordered his bataillon carré to make a left wheel on 12 October.
 The Prussian generals opted to fall back.
 Brunswick was to take the main army north from Weimar to Merseburg, while Hohenlohe protected the move by standing on the defensive near Jena.
 Rüchel's orders were to hold Weimar until Saxe-Weimar returned with his division.
 On 14 October, the double Battle of Jena-Auerstedt occurred as Napoleon attacked Hohenlohe while Brunswick ran head-on into the III Corps of Marshal Louis Davout.
 Both Prussian armies as well as Rüchel's corps were driven in rout from the two battlefields.
 Brunswick's army suffered 13,000 casualties and its commander was mortally wounded, while the combined forces of Hohenlohe and Rüchel lost as many as 25,000.

 When Davout marched from Naumburg to glory at Auerstedt, Bernadotte and his I Corps did not accompany him, leaving III Corps to face the main Prussian force alone against two-to-one odds.
 Bernadotte's decision to march to Dornberg was controversial within a week of the twin battles.
 Bernadotte had last received positive written orders from Berthier on the day before the battle, 12 October, in which his I Corps, along with Davout's III Corps, were to lay astride the Prussians' projected line of retreat.
 He was the only Marshal not to receive updated, written orders on the night of 13 October.
 In the early hours of 14 October, Davout received a courier from Berthier in which he wrote: "If the Prince of Ponte Corvo [Bernadotte] is with you, you may both march together, but the Emperor hopes that he will be in the position which had been indicated at Dornburg."
 Davout thence relayed this order to Bernadotte when the next met at 0400 the same morning; this constituting Bernadotte's most recent orders.